DUE TO THE VERY DYNAMIC AND UNPREDICTABLE SITUATION WITH CORONAVIRUS PANDEMIC EGC 2020 IN SPAIN WAS POSTPONED TO 2021.

 Alpine grassland in the Western Pyrenees.
 Photo: Idoia Biurrun.

-The Grassland Party will take place on 9th September, near the Arantzazu sanctuary, where the participants of the two mid-conference excursions will join at around 19:00.
-The Sanctuary, located over a steep ravine at 750 m a.s.l., is the main entrance to Aizkorri-Aratz Natural Park, is famous for its great artistic and architectonic value.
+The Grassland Party will take place near the Arantzazu sanctuary, where the participants of the two mid-conference excursions will join at around 19:00.
+The Sanctuary, located over a steep ravine at 750 m a.s.l., is the main entrance to Aizkorri-Aratz Natural Park, and is famous for its great artistic and architectonic value.
 During the Grassland Party we will taste local food (cheese, vegetables, meat, etc.) and drink (cider, wine), and we will have the opportunity to see and listen to Basque traditional dances and music.
 An auction will again be organized for fund-raising purposes for future EDGG events.
 It will take place during the Grassland Party in Arantzazu.
 Conference participants are encouraged to bring grassland-related treasures from their countries.
 All items brought for the auction will be delivered upon registration, so that they can be exhibited during the first conference day.

 Aquilegia pyrenaica, Centaurea nigra, Salix pyrenaica.
 Photos by Asun Berastegi